bictorv/chaosnet-bridge/NCP.md

 ### Internals:
 - [ ] Add a bit of statistics counters for conns
 - [ ] Make a few more things configurable, such as the default connection timeout, retransmission and (long) probe intervals, and the "host down" interval.
+- [ ] Reconsider how uncontrolled packets are handled, so they can "bypass" the controlled ones in delivery to user.
 - [ ] Implement broadcast (both address-zero and BRD).

 ### Applications: